parallelworks/multihost_singularity_mpi/multihost_mpi_docker_to_singularity.md

 # Converting Docker to Singularity for Multihost MPI Simulation
-To begin this tutorial, make sure you're logged into the controller node of a cloud cluster.
-You can find detailed login instructions by visiting this [link](https://parallelworks.com/docs/compute/logging-in-controller).
+Welcome to our tutorial on converting a Docker container to a Singularity container for running MPI simulations across multiple nodes within a SLURM-based cluster.
+Before we begin, please ensure that you are logged into the controller node of your cloud cluster.
+If you need instructions for logging in, you can find them [here](https://parallelworks.com/docs/compute/logging-in-controller).

-In this tutorial, we'll show you how to convert a Docker container into a Singularity container and use it to run simulations that utilize MPI across multiple nodes within a SLURM-based cluster.
+In this tutorial, we will demonstrate how to convert a Docker container into a Singularity container and use it to run simulations that harness the power of MPI for parallel computing.
+We will be focusing on running the OpenFOAM cyclone tutorial as a sample case using the official OpenFOAM Docker container(https://hub.docker.com/r/openfoam/openfoam11-paraview510).
+Keep in mind that this Docker container already has OpenFOAM precompiled.
+To achieve this, we will adopt the Hybrid Approach for creating the Singularity container.
+If you're working with software that requires compilation, you can explore the Bind Approach, which is detailed [here](https://docs.sylabs.io/guides/3.7/user-guide/mpi.html#singularity-and-mpi-applications).

-For our example, we'll use the [official OpenFOAM Docker container](https://hub.docker.com/r/openfoam/openfoam11-paraview510).
-Keep in mind that this container already has OpenFOAM precompiled.
-So, for creating the Singularity container, we'll adopt the Hybrid Approach.
-If you're working with software that requires compilation, you can explore the Bind Approach.
-You can find more details on these methods in this [link](https://docs.sylabs.io/guides/3.7/user-guide/mpi.html#singularity-and-mpi-applications).
-Our demonstration will focus on running the OpenFOAM cyclone tutorial as a sample case.
+Now, let's dive into the process of converting the Docker container to a Singularity container and running your  MPI simulations efficiently on your cluster using multiple nodes.

 ## Running OpenFOAM with Docker
 Let's first dive into running OpenFOAM simulations inside the Docker container on the controller node of your cloud cluster.
 Here's how to get started: